-In BellHawk, when a user is entering materials into inventory using a PC or a mobile computer, they can request that labels can be printed out as part of the data entry transaction.
+In BellHawk, with the BLPA (BellHawk Barcode Labeling Appliance) option, when a user is entering materials into inventory using a PC or a mobile computer, they can request that labels can be printed out as part of the data entry transaction.
 The label is then printed out automatically on the designated barcode printer.
 This can be on a desktop printer or on a wireless printer attached to the belt of a mobile worker or located in cradle on his fork-lift truck.

 Alternately users can pre-print a set of labels, ready to attach to a set of items or containers.
 The information about these items, such as part numbers and lot numbers, is entered when the set of labels is requested, so that this information can be printed on the label in human readable format.
 These labels do not become active until the tracking barcode on them is scanned to record the items or containers into inventory.
 At this time the previously entered data is picked up from the database for each label and transferred to the item or container record in inventory.

 BarTender Automation can only efficiently drive barcode printers connected to PCs, or connected directly to the LAN, in the manufacturing plant or other facility in which BarTender is used.
-As part of its TAG module, BellHawk Systems provides relay print server software, which runs on a Windows Workstation in each local plant.
+As part of its TAG module, BellHawk Systems provides label printing software, which runs on a Windows Workstation in each local plant.
 This software enables BarTender to interact with the BellHawk software running at a remote data center over the Internet.

-The BellHawk TAG module uses Artificial Intelligence rules to prevents employees from making mistakes by choosing the wrong label to print or of entering the wrong data into that label.
-When a user requests a label to be printed, the TAG rules use information such as the Customer, Item, Container Type, and Quality Control status to automatically select the correct label and quantity of duplicate labels to be printed out.
+BellHawk uses Artificial Intelligence rules to prevent employees from making mistakes by choosing the wrong label to print or of entering the wrong data into that label.
+When a user requests a label to be printed, the BellHawk rules use information such as the Customer, Item, Container Type, and Quality Control status to automatically select the correct label and quantity of duplicate labels to be printed out.